Larkinabout/fvtt-custom-dnd5e/README.md

 The source token is the user's currently controlled token, or the first token of their assigned character.

-A minimum user role can be configured to control which users see distance labels.
+A minimum role can be configured to control which users see distance labels.

 <details>
     <summary>See Video</summary>